JC-Gibbs/portfolio-1/README.md

 5C - HTML Constraint Validation.

-5D-2 - Pattern matching with Regular Expressions
+5D-2 - Pattern matching with Regular Expressions.

+* Reference used for most of these assignments were W3shchool at https://www.w3schools.com/

+* Textbook Web Development & Design Foundations with HTML5 9th edition by Terry Felke-Morris